menandmice/micetro_docs/guides/admin-manual/failover_management_kea.rst

 .. tip::
   * For RedHat-like systems (such as RHEL, CentOS, SUSE, Fedora), the hook library is typically located at ``/usr/lib/x86_64-linux-gnu/kea/hooks/libdhcp_ha.so``.
   * For Debian-based systems (such as Ubuntu, Linux Mint, Raspbian), the hook library is usually located at ``/usr/lib64/kea/hooks/libdhcp_ha.so``.
-  * You can customize the library's location by specifying the path using the ``keaHooksLocation`` in the preference file for the DHCP Service Controller.
+  * You can customize the library's location by specifying the path using the ``keaHooksLocation`` in the preference file for the DHCP agent.

 Two modes of failover operation are supported: